PaulZC/XLR8_VGA_HDMI_XB/README.md

 - https://maximator-fpga.org/wp-content/uploads/2017/03/maXimator-HDMI-test.zip
 - https://youtu.be/agKPjtTc7_g

+[INSTALLATION.md](./INSTALLATION.md) contains abbreviated instructions on how to install the XLR8Build bootloader on the Snō.

 Once you have programmed the Snō with the XLR8Build 'bootloader', the blue status LED (D13) will blink a heartbeat at 1Hz.

-The [examples](./XLR8Build/examples) folder contains example Arduino code which will display: random character codes and attributes; a digital clock with chasing graphic surround; Conway's Game of Life.
+The [examples](./XLR8Build/examples) folder contains example Arduino code which will display:
+- random character codes and attributes
+- a digital clock with chasing graphic surround
+- an alignment pattern
+- Conway's Game of Life

 ## Resources